astashov/liftosaur/blog/docs/index.md

 {% plannercode %}
 Bench Press / 3x8 75% / progress: lp(5lb)
-Squat / 3x8 185lb / progress: lp(5lb)
+Squat / ...Bench Press / 185lb / progress: lp(5lb)
 {% endplannercode %}

-I.e. the app notices Bench Press and Squat are not the same anymore, and removes the reusing syntax.
+I.e. the app notices that the weight of the Bench Press and Squat are not the same anymore, so it extracts the weight of Squat into override.

-And if you progress in Bench Press - then **ALL** the reused exercises would stop reusing Bench Press - because it just went unsync with them.
+And if you progress in Bench Press - then **ALL** the reused exercises would move the weights into overrides - because it just went unsync with them.

 #### Repeating the same exercise over multiple weeks via `Squat[1-4]`